Fetal Cardiac Program

 - Consultation with maternal-fetal medicine specialists.

-Nursing coordinators from the Fetal Cardiac Program and Fetal Concerns Center work together to coordinate follow-up visits, provide feedback to referring health care providers and if necessary, to arrange delivery at Froedtert & The Medical College of Wisconsin Birth Center.
+- Nursing coordinators who help arrange follow-up visits, provide feedback to referring health care providers and, if necessary, arrange delivery at Froedtert & The Medical College Birth Center.